 We decide whether or not our hearts run dry.

-Please join me next week on my blog for Part 2 of When Our Hearts Run Dry, where we’ll discuss some specific strategies for keeping our hearts full.
+Please join me next week for Part 2 of When Our Hearts Run Dry, where we’ll discuss some specific strategies for keeping our hearts full.
 See you then!